Risingson/eveeyedocs/docs/user-interface/settings.md

 ## Route

 !!! attention
-    Match your ingame route settingsRoutes displayed may not match ingame routing even if you match ingame route settings.
+    Routes displayed may not match ingame routing even if you match ingame and eveeye route settings.

 #### Display Route
 Will display your route on the map after you used "Set Destination/Waypoint" from solarsystem menu.